 Real Property

-• The termite company goes defunct and an insurance carrier intervenes to defend an action that the termite company billed for work that was not done prior to the sale of a historical home.
+• Mediated a case wherein a termite company went defunct.
+An insurance carrier intervened to defend an action the termite company billed for work that was not completed before the sale of a historic home.

 Warranty of Habitability

-• Plaintiffs were withholding rent due to habitability and disputed the effort with which the landlord made repairs and the tenants' cooperativeness.
+• Mediated a case regarding plaintiffs who were withholding rent due from their landlord due to habitability issues.
+The plaintiffs further disputed the effort with which the landlord made repairs.

-• Habitability claims are made by several tenants of a large apartment complex.
-During the tenancy, there were different carriers and owners complicating the settlement.
-The case was resolved confidentially 90 days after the original session with a complex mediators proposal and significant follow-up.
+• Mediated ability claims brought forth by several tenants of a large apartment complex.
+The settlement was complicated by the fact that there were multiple carriers and owners during the plaintiffs' tenancy.
+The case was resolved confidentially 90 days after the original session with a complex mediator's proposal and significant follow-up.

-• Case involved multiple individuals living in a property in Bakersfield.
-After 7-year residency claims were made regarding habitability including mold exposure.
-There were significant disputes both with liability and damages.
+• Mediated and resolved a case involving multiple individuals living in a property in Bakersfield.
+The plaintiffs claimed issues of habitability related to mold exposure over their 7-year residency.
+The case involved significant disputes on both liability and damages.
 The matter was being defended under a reservation of rights regarding multiple claims being made.
-The parties were able to come to a resolution.

 Assault and Battery